Yainer Diaz Player Props: Astros vs. Rays

 Yainer Diaz At The Plate

-- Diaz has had a base hit in four of nine games this season, and multiple hits once.
+- In four of nine games this season, Diaz has had at least one hit, including one game with multiple hits.

-- He has not gone deep in his nine games this year.
+- He has not gone deep in his nine games this season.

-- Diaz has picked up an RBI twice this season, but just one in each of those games.
+- Diaz has driven in a run twice this season, but just one in each of those games.

-- He has scored in five games this season (55.6%), but has had no multi-run games.
+- He has scored in five games this year (55.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.